Index

 Put simply, our flag is more about Britain than about us.
 We do have a British heritage, but the New Zealand Coat of Arms (a very good reminder of our history) shows a partnership made under the Crown, between the European settlers on one side, and Maori on the other.
 From that union could have come our own unique flag that would represent all New Zealanders, without the favour or exclusion of the flag that we have.

-Alternatively, the flag of the United Tribes (in recognised use when the Treaty was signed), could rightly have been retained as the official New Zealand flag.
+Alternatively, the flag of the United Tribes (in recognised use when the Treaty was signed), could rightly have been retained as the New Zealand national flag.
 Instead, the Union Jack was made the official flag.
 (Note that Maori had lived here for several centuries, before the British arrived).
 Far from being a minority (and somehow less important, as some still think), the Maori population outnumbered the new settlers by a huge majority at that time.
 (Just imagine any country doing the same thing to us today and you'll begin to understand).
 Despite it being clear Maori were not happy with this affront, and Hone Heke showing his anger by chopping the British flag down several times, it was the British way that prevailed.
 A Maori flag now would never work, but the least we could do is have a new flag that encompasses us all.

 The Aussies and us

 The Union Jack remained our national flag from 1840 until 1902, when it was replaced by the flag we have now.
 Officially, our flag is known as the New Zealand Ensign, and is described as "the British Blue Ensign of the Royal Naval Reserve, with the addition of the Southern Cross".
-So the red stars are definitely ours, but the rest of our flag is entirely a British design.
-We think of it as being similar to Australia’s flag, but in fact there are a large number of flags that have the same blue background with the Union Jack in the top corner, plus the ones that have the Union Jack with a red or other colour background.
+So the red stars are "ours", but the rest of our flag is entirely a British design.

-"colonial" flags are seen together, and presumably each country was given the basic design, upon which they could add their own personal touch – in our case, the Southern Cross stars.
+This is most obvious when some of these remaining "colonial" flags are seen together, and presumably each country was given the basic design, upon which they could add their own personal touch – in our case, the Southern Cross stars.
 Contrary to belief, the blue was not designed to represent our sea or sky, but is simply part of the British flag design we were given.
-When New Zealand became an independent Dominion, it was us who chose to keep this design as our official flag, whereas almost all of the other
+When New Zealand became an independent Dominion (1907), we just continued on with this design as our official flag, whereas almost all of the other Commonwealth countries have changed from the original British-prescribed flag.
+[Make sure you click on the links above].
+You can see some designs the Australians have considered for a new flag at ausflag.com.au.

 But what about Britain?

 For some of us, it’ll be good to feel more kindly towards Britain, once their presence on our flag is no longer cause for resentment.
 (Chances are, there are a few Brits who wish they could have their flag all to themselves as well).
 We are a separate country with our own separate identity – proud to be New Zealanders, and our flag should reflect that.
-Wanting our own independent flag is just like the normal progression of growing up, and is no more an insult to Britain than daughters who marry and
+Wanting our own independent flag is just like the normal progression of growing up, and is no more an insult to Britain than daughters who marry and change their name.
+They don't need our flag to show pride in Britain – that's their flag's job.
+During the London Olympics, a British commentator said, "And there's the New Zealand flag – or it will be....".
+It was the silver fern.

 In regard to a republic